brawer/cadaref-zurich/README.md

 6. **Georeferencing:** In `workdir/georeferenced`, the pipeline stores...

-The pipeline utilizes all available CPU cores.
-On a multi-core machine, several mutation dossers are getting processed in parallel.
+On a multi-core machine, the pipeline will process several mutation files in parallel.

 ## License